-To answer that, let’s take a look at one of the most popular ones.
-In his book Lean Startup, Eric Ries explains that the fundamental activity of a startup is to turn ideas into products, measure how customers respond, and then learn whether to pivot or persevere.
+In his book Lean Startup, Eric Ries explains the fundamental activity of a startup is to turn ideas into products, measure how customers respond, and pivot or persevere.

 This serves as the basis for a framework he calls the “build-measure-learn” process:

-- Build the product: Turn an idea into something tangible that customers should love.
+- Build the product: Turn an idea into something tangible that customers will love.

 - Test the product: Measure if customers love it.

-- Improve the product: Learn from mistakes to make a product that customers will love.
+- Improve the product: Learn from mistakes to build what customers will love.

-In other words, the product feedback loop is the process of collecting customer feedback continuously and improving your product based on their opinions.
+In other words, the product feedback loop is the process of collecting customer feedback continuously and improving your product based on these insights.

-The product feedback loop is a process of collecting customer feedback continuously and improving your product based on their opinions.
+The product feedback loop is the process of collecting customer feedback continuously and improving your product based on these insights.

 Build and test early-stage ideas